mihailod/jt/README.md

 This is my JT (JavaTetris) Java Applet game from 2002.

-Translated to JavaScript on 8/8/2026 so it runns in browser again.
+Translated to JavaScript on 8/8/2026 so it runs in browser again.

 ## . . .
 CLICK ON THE IMAGE TO PLAY!